cromega/blorg/_posts/2019-01-16-on-the-commitments-we-make.md

 neatly summed up with something that says which feature the change was part of.
 But take a commit for example, a file move.
 If you run git blame you probably want to find out something about that operation.
-Would `move file` explain anyting?
+Would `move file` explain anything?
 I can see that a file was moved from a folder to another one.
 Why was it moved?
 Does it need to be in that folder for some reason?
 Can I move it back or somewhere else?